 (Valens, Book III, Ch.
 1, Riley trans., 2010, p.
 58-59)

-Again, Valens, who is the single astrologer who used planetary years more than any other in predictive techniques, did not appear to use planetary years of the alcocoden to indicate minimum life span, but rather to indicate one possible “maximum lifespan” which only comes into play under specific circumstances and always involves the greater years of the bound lord of the hyleg.
+Valens used planetary years more than any other astrologer in predictive techniques.
+Yet the planetary years of the alcocoden indicate only one possible “maximum lifespan” for him.
+This only comes into play under specific circumstances and always involves the greater years of the bound lord of the hyleg.
 This contrasts strongly with a view in which the years of the alcocoden are taken as a “minimum lifespan” after which the native becomes more vulnerable to threats from malefic directions.

-Valens provides some explicit examples of this.
-In the below passages “aphetic place” refers to the hyleg, and the technique involves allotting the entire ascensional time, unless a malefic intervenes without some sort of amelioration by a benefic, in which case you deduct the portion of the arc following the malefic’s aspect degree (i.e. the length of life is the arc in right ascension from hyleg to malefic aspect).
-In the example below, he suggests deducting a portion of the greater years of the alcocoden based on its separation from an angle if it is badly placed (see the Project Hindsight translation of this book for more details on how that is done).
+Valens provided some explicit examples.
+In the below passages “aphetic place” refers to the hyleg, and the technique involves allotting the entire ascensional time.
+If a malefic intervenes without some sort of amelioration by a benefic, then you deduct the portion of the arc following the malefic’s aspect degree.
+In other words, in that case the length of life is the arc in ascensions from hyleg to malefic aspect.

 If the sun or moon are in the aphetic place, then it will be necessary to figure the total rising times (in the klima of the nativity) from the position of the apheta to the point square with it.
 Having found the total time, you can forecast that the native will live as many years.
 This forecast will be accurate if the houseruler is in its own terms or is configured appropriately, has contact or is in aspect with the apheta, and if no anaereta applies its rays and deducts from the number of years.
 If the houseruler is not in aspect with the controller, but is otherwise found to be favorably configured (i.e. in the Ascendant, at MC while rising), it will allot the full span of years.
 If it is <not at> one of the other angles, it will deduct a portion of the arc proportional to its relationship <with the rest of the horoscope>, but will allot the remainder <as the length of life>.